Federal prosecution of Donald Trump (classified documents case): Trump

 At his June 13 arraignment, Trump pleaded not guilty to all 37 counts.
 Trump and Nauta were both released.
 Trump was instructed not to speak about the case to any of the 84 witnesses, including Nauta, who continues to be Trump's personal assistant.
 Trump was represented by Todd Blanche, a former assistant U.S. attorney in the Manhattan federal prosecutor's office who is also representing him in his prosecution by the Manhattan district attorney.
 (Trump attorneys and had resigned the day after the indictment.)
 At the arraignment, Blanche entered the plea on Trump's behalf.
 At Trump's arraignment, Miami police had prepared for up to 50,000 protestors, though only 500 protestors came.

 Trump is also represented in the matter by Lindsey Halligan.
 Halligan is the local counsel for the case and filed the Motions to Appear Pro Hac Vice for Evan Corcoran and James Trusty, initially on August 22, 2022.
 She was one of the few lawyers working for Trump who was on site during the FBI search, which she said was a "huge surprise".
 She said Trump's subsequent indictment goes "for the jugular".

 On August 4, in a court filing, Trump pleaded not guilty to the three new counts.
 He told the court he would not appear in person for the arraignment.
 At the August 10 arraignment, the judge formally accepted the plea he had submitted.

 Nauta

 On June 13, Nauta appeared in court, but he could not be arraigned because his lawyer was not eligible to represent him in Florida.
 On July 6, Nauta, having hired a Florida lawyer, Sasha Dadan, pleaded not guilty.
 On August 10, he appeared in court again and pleaded not guilty to the added charges.

 De Oliveira

 On July 31, De Oliveira appeared in court and was released on $100,000 bond.
-He is represented by John Irving, whose firm has been paid nearly $200,000 by Trump's Save America PAC.
+He was represented by John Irving, whose firm had been paid nearly $200,000 by Trump's Save America PAC.
 His arraignment was delayed because he did not have a Florida lawyer.
 He was arraigned on August 15 and pleaded not guilty.